 Graduate Research Supervision (LLM, PhD): Professor Vaver is interested in all aspects of intellectual property law in any jurisdiction, with a particular focus on comparative research.

 John Weigelt leads Microsoft Canada’s strategic policy and technology efforts.
-In this role, Mr. Weigelt helps business and governments innovate with technology while avoiding the unintended consequences that might arise.
-He leads Canadian outreach for Economic Development, Privacy, Security, Critical Infrastructure Protection, Government 3.0, Accessibility, Environmental Sustainability and Interoperability.
+Mr. Weigelt helps individual and organizations across Canada innovate with technology while avoiding the unintended consequences that might arise.
+He leads Canadian outreach for a variety of technology policies including: Economic Development, Privacy, Security, Government 3.0, Accessibility, Environmental Sustainability and Interoperability.

 Dr. Shlomit Yanisky-Ravid is a professor of Intellectual Property (IP) Law, focusing on IP and the challenges of advanced technology, artificial intelligence (AI), blockchain, cyberspace, privacy, competition laws as well as comparative and international theoretical aspects of IP regime.
 Prof. Yanisky-Ravid is a Visiting Professor at Fordham Law (starting 2012), where she teaches the courses “IP and the Challenges of Advanced technology: AI and Blockchain” and previously: "Beyond Intellectual Property: Theoretical, Comparative and International Perspectives".
 She is the Head of the “IP - AI & Blockchain Research Project" at Fordham Law CLIP working with Prof. Joel Reidenberg.
 Prof. Yanisky-Ravid is a full time Senior Law Faculty Member at the Ono Law School, which is the largest law school in Israel.
 She is also a law professor research fellow at the Yale University Law School, ISP, since 2011 when she has done her Post-Doctoral studies at Yale Law School, and where she conducted two seminars: "Law and Society In Israel: Contemporary Issues" and "Advanced Legal Studies for the VR Graduate Program".